-Societe Generale Group's life insurance business offers a wide range of life insurance and personal protection products for its individual customers and corporate liability cover and financing, pension commitment cover and employee cover for its business clients.
+Societe Generale Group's life insurance business offers a wide range of life insurance and personal protection products for its individual and corporate customers, pension commitment cover and employee cover for its business clients.

 These products are distributed in France in Societe Generale network branches and, via its subsidiary "Oradéa vie", by external partners (brokers and wealth management advisors).
-Employee benefits financing solutions for large corporates are often put together jointly by Sogécap and Corporate and Investment Banking.
+Financing solutions for corporate liabilities are often put together jointly by Sogécap and Corporate and Investment Banking.

 In 2008, although the financial market was strongly impacted by the financial crisis, Sogécap, the Group's life insurance company, maintained its solid market position: it was the 6th largest French life insurer and the 4th largest bancassureur in terms of turnover.
 For many years the subsidiary has also been rewarded by the financial press for the performance of its policies and the quality of its services.
-In 2008, it received 23 distinctions, including the "label of excellence" from Dossiers de l'Epargne (notably for Sequoia, Erable Evolutions and Andante Multisupports).
+In 2008, it received 23 awards, including the "label of excellence" from Dossiers de l'Epargne (notably for Sequoia, Erable Evolutions and Andante Multisupports).